Knogobert/malinparker/content/cases/optigroup.md

   ---
   images:
     - src: /img/optigroup-1.png
-      alt: null
+      alt: a screenshot of the papyrus dashboard in a list view displaying nitrile gloves
       class: bg-white
     - src: /img/optigroup-2.png
-      alt: null
+      alt: a screenshot of the papyrus dashboard displaying the shopping cart with a lot of nitrite gloves
       class: bg-white
     - src: /img/optigroup-3.png
-      alt: A lot of product details that have to be visible and easy to understand on the product rows and everywhere where the product is displayed.
+      alt: a screenshot of the papyrus dashboard showing a single product page of a nitrile glove product
       class: bg-white
   larger-images: true
   split: false